useMemo

 with a stable cache (semantic guarantee)

-cache the most
+useMemo and useCallback cache the most

 recent result.
 However, this cache can be destroyed by

-when it wants to:
+React when it wants to:

 You may rely on useMemo as a performance optimization, not as a semantic guarantee.
 In the future, React may choose to “forget” some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.
 Write your code so that it still works without useMemo — and then add it to optimize performance. - React docs

-and useCallbackOne
+useMemoOne and useCallbackOne are

-safe alternatives to useMemo
+concurrent mode safe alternatives to useMemo

-that do provide semantic
+and useCallback that do provide semantic

 guarantee.
 What this means is that you will always get the same